wd0and the third SCSI-like disk will be

 This assumes that the new softraid device was created as

 # dd if=/dev/zero of=/dev/rsd2c bs=1m count=1You are now ready to install OpenBSD on your system.
 Perform the install as normal by invoking "install" or "exit" at the boot media console.
 Create all the partitions on your new softraid disk (

-sd2in our example here) that should be there, rather than on
+sd2in the example here) that should be there, rather than on

 sd1(the non-RAID disks).

-To check on the status of your mirror, issue the following command:
+To check on the status of the mirror, issue the following command: